-The FRA will be conducting an on-site audit of Caltrain's Passenger Train Emergency Preparedness Plan (PTEPP) in the near future.
-The JPB has submitted an update to its PTEPP to address the newly electrified system.
-The audit typically occurs within 180 days following the conditional approval of a new plan or significant amendment.
-The JPB reports that it has been in contact with the FRA and the field visit will occur now that the EMUs have entered revenue service.
+The FRA is expected to conduct its on-site audit of Caltrain's Passenger Train Emergency Preparedness Plan (PTEPP) now that the EMUs are in revenue service.
+The JPB previously submitted an update to its PTEPP to address the newly electrified system; the FRA has issued tentative approval of the PTEPP subject to the results of its on-site audit.